coenm/RepoM/tests/RepoM.Plugin.Misc.Tests/Configuration/VerifiedDocs/DocsModuleSettingsTests.DocsModuleSettings_ClipboardPackage#desc.verified.md

+﻿## Configuration

-﻿This module has no configuration.
+This module has no configuration.